 Pop-top options increase the sleeping space, but if there are four of you going, consider taking a small tent to pitch next to the van as an extra bedroom.
 Our holiday to the island of Islay was the perfect destination for our hired mid-70s Bay: we camped out among the dunes besides miles of beach and explored at a laid-back top speed of 55 mph.
 Be warned though, a crunchy gearbox, non-adjustable seats and a pop-top roof with a decidedly musty aroma soon dulled the shine of our romantic road trip.
 The lesson?
 Read reviews of your hire company first to ensure the vehicles are well maintained.

 Verdict: Best for couples, and shorter distances.

 More recent campervans based on the VW Transporter, Mazda Bongo and Toyota Previa may offer a more reliable and practical option.
-They generally drive like a large car (which makes them a better option than a motorhome if your itinerary includes exploring towns and villages) with a ‘high up’ driving position, and their modern diesel engines are quieter and more fuel efficient than vintage options.
-Choose a VW California or similar Transporter conversion to sleep up to four adults; Bongos, Previas and other campers are slightly smaller so will sleep two with up to two younger children.
+They generally drive like a large car (which makes them better than a motorhome if your itinerary includes exploring towns and villages) with a ‘high up’ driving position, and their modern diesel engines are quieter and more fuel efficient than vintage options.
+Choose a VW California or similar Transporter conversion to sleep up to four adults.
+Bongos, Previas and other campers are slightly smaller so will sleep two with up to two younger children.
 This size of camper offers a good compromise between practicality and style and more recent iterations are ingeniously configured to maximise every inch of possible storage and get the most out of the available space.

 You may hear people talk about ‘conversions’ and ‘factory’ models.
 In general, conversions refer to vehicles that started life as panel vans before being converted into fully-equipped campervans, usually by specialist companies.
 Factory models are built as campervans by the manufacturer, which can mean a higher spec and better storage configuration, a good example of which is the current VW California.

 Verdict: Best for families, and trips with town driving.

 Moving up in size again, motorhomes are a very popular hire option in the UK.
 While they won’t win any prizes for style, they win hands-down on space, practicality and comfort.
-They’ll sleep up to six in a range of fixed and fold-down bed configurations, and normally come with mod-cons such as a toilet, shower and TV.
+They generally sleep up to six in a range of fixed and fold-down bed configurations, and normally come with mod-cons such as a toilet, shower and TV.
+You can often find pet-friendly motorhomes, too, if you plan to bring your dog along.
 All this space comes at a cost, however.
 You’ll certainly be conscious of driving a larger vehicle and navigating smaller roads and car parks may concern those of a nervous disposition.
 But if your trip is more long-distance motorway driving and wide open countryside, the motorhome option is a good one.

 Verdict: Best for large families, and long-distance driving.

 Whichever option is right for your circumstances, it’s worth understanding the kinds of facilities to expect in a hired campervan or motorhome.
 The basic cooking facilities include a fridge, two-burner gas hob, water tank, sink and tap.
 Some may also have a grill or oven.
-This might not seem much but it’s a considerable step up from cooking under canvas and you can be surprisingly resourceful cooking on two rings!
+This might not seem much but it’s a considerable step up from cooking under canvas and you can be surprisingly resourceful cooking on two rings.

 When budgeting for your holiday, you’ll also need to allow for overnight campsite fees and fuel costs (larger motorhomes may only manage an eye-watering 12-18 mpg, for example).